khaldoun-xyz/altadim/docs/contents.md

-# What you get with Altadim
+# What you get with Altadaim

 Note: This list is incomplete (you already get a lot more than mentioned below).
 The list will be updated on an ongoing basis.